Job Title: Chair, Performance Production

-Dave will be retiring from his position as Chair of the Performance Production Department at Cornish College of the Arts this December, after which he imagines a life of leisure cavorting with unicorns and other mythical creatures (imagination, as you can see, doesn't always serve him well, but he'll theoretically have more time to be the Vice Chair anyway).
-He has been a professor, sound designer, technical director, lighting designer and technical consultant, and is one of the founders of the department he leads at Cornish.
+Dave retired from his position as Chair of the Performance Production Department at Cornish College of the Arts in December 2015.
+He has been a professor, sound designer, technical director, lighting designer and technical consultant, and is one of the founders of the department he lead at Cornish.
 He is active in professional organizations such as the U.S. Institute for Theatre Technology (USITT), where he is Commissioner of the Sound Commission and the Associate Editor for Sound for TD&T, the Journal of the USITT; The International Organization of Scenographers, Theatre Architects and Technicians (OISTAT), where he is a member of the Sound Design Working Group; and the Audio Engineering Society (AES), where he has served on standards committees, and has been a committee member, Vice Chair and Chair of the Pacific Northwest Section of the AES.

 Dave holds a BS in Management and an MFA in Technical Theater/Lighting Design from Virginia Polytechnic Institute, however his adventures in sound probably started with the 3" reel to reel message recorder he was given sometime around 1962 (and immediately took apart to see how it worked - or used to work at that point).

 BS, Management, VPI, 1978

 MFA, Lighting Design & Technical Direction, VPI, 1981